satellite-image-deep-learning/techniques/README.md

 * [ddpm-cd](https://github.com/wgcban/ddpm-cd) -> code for 2022 [paper](https://arxiv.org/abs/2206.11892): Remote Sensing Change Detection (Segmentation) using Denoising Diffusion Probabilistic Models
 * [Remote-sensing-time-series-change-detection](https://github.com/liulianni1688/Remote-sensing-time-series-change-detection) -> code for 2022 [paper](https://www.sciencedirect.com/science/article/abs/pii/S0034425722001079): Graph-based block-level urban change detection using Sentinel-2 time series
 * [austin-ml-change-detection-demo](https://github.com/makepath/austin-ml-change-detection-demo) -> A change detection demo for the Austin area using a pre-trained PyTorch model scaled with Dask on Planet imagery
+* [dfc2021-msd-baseline](https://github.com/calebrob6/dfc2021-msd-baseline) -> A baseline for the "Multitemporal Semantic Change Detection" track of the 2021 IEEE GRSS Data Fusion Competition

 ## Time series
 More general than change detection, time series observations can be used for applications including improving the accuracy of crop classification, or predicting future patterns & events.
 Crop yield is very typically application and has its own section below